messi-yang/ggol/README.md

 ### GetArea

-Get area at the coordinate.
+Get area at the given coordinate.

 ### GetField

-Get current genertaion.
+Get current field, which is a matrix that saves all area statuses.